Florida Tech Facts And Figures

-Florida Tech offers more than 200 bachelor’s, master’s and doctoral degree programs, as well as associate and certificate programs.
+Florida Tech offers more than 200 associate, bachelor’s, master’s and doctoral degree programs, as well as Ed.S. and certificate programs.

-More than 60,000 students from more than 120 countries have earned degrees from Florida Tech.
-Notable alumni include five Space Shuttle astronauts, the first female four-star general in U.S. military history, a 1984 Olympic gold medalist in rowing, a two-time major league World Series-winning pitcher, a National Teacher of the Year, and a member of the LPGA tour.
+More than 68,000 students from more than 120 countries have earned degrees from Florida Tech.
+Notable alumni include five space shuttle astronauts, the first female four-star general in U.S. military history, a 1984 Olympic gold medalist in rowing, a two-time major league World Series-winning pitcher, a National Teacher of the Year and a member of the LPGA tour.

 Sunita Williams (STS-116, STS-117)